raj7A/test-pyramid-scanner/README.md

 Install as git GLOBAL PRE-COMMIT hook (better and suggested) - Use any **ONE** approach from below.

 #### Approach 1.
 Using install.sh script :
-Get the latest tag (or the required tag version) and then run the following command,
+After cloning, Get the latest tag (or the required tag version) and then run the following command,
 ```
-    bash install.sh v1.0.3
+    bash install.sh v1.0.4
 ```
 And then add the below line inside corresponding terminal startup file (like "$HOME/.zshrc")
 ```